wellesley-bisc195/BISC195.jl/docs/src/Lesson1/3_julia_REPL.md

-# Part 3 - The Julia REPL
+# Part 3 - Running julia code

+For a lot of this course,
+we will be using the julia programming language rather than the command line.

+There are a few different ways to run julia code, and this section will get you acquaninted with a couple of them.

+## The julia REPL

 Open julia, which you [should have installed](@ref install_julia) in the first part of this lesson.